Conditions of Entry

 Parents/guardians are responsible for the safety and supervision of their dependants or clients while in and around the Centre.

-• Children 0-5 years must be accompanied in the water, within hands reach of a responsible and competent person over the age of 16 years.
-Maximum 2 children per responsible and competent person.
+- 0 to 5 year olds and non swimmers must be accompanied in the water, within arms' reach of a responsible person over the age of 16 years.
+Maximum 2 children per responsible person.

-• Children 6-10 years of age must be accompanied in the Centre by a responsible person over the age of 16 years.
+- 6 to 10 year olds and weak swimmers must be accompanied in the Centre by a responsible person over the age of 16 years.
+A responsible is required to be close, be prepared and maintain constant visual contact.
 Maximum 4 children per responsible person.

 The Centre reserves the right to require in-water supervision for all patrons, regardless of age, depending on their ability to safely swim independently.